413 Lake Street, Elmira, NY 14901

 Organized in the summer of 2005 by Cynthia Hill, Sharon Mitchell, Dorothy Poppleton, Cynthia Raj, Lynne Rusinko, Rita Rhodes-Kapron and Brent Stermer, Community Arts functioned under the fiscal sponsorship of Cornell Cooperative Extension.

-On May 30, 2007, Mr. Przygoda donated the building to the organization.
-Further, we continue to build partnerships with existing organizations to promote arts programs.
-Community Arts does not discriminate because of race, creed, color, religion, sex, sexual orientation, national origin, ancestry, age, or other physical or mental disability.
+Community Arts of Elmira does not discriminate because of race, creed, color, religion, sex, sexual orientation, national origin, ancestry, age, or other physical or mental disability.

 Our Mission